Saadmehmood1234/assignment1/README.md

 Context API for shared checkbox state

 📁 File Structure
-bash
-Copy
-Edit

 src/
-├── App.tsx              # Main app component
+├── App.tsx

 ├── context/

-│   └── CheckContext.tsx # Shared state for checkbox management
+│   └── CheckContext.tsx

 🧪 How It Works
 1. 📥 Data Fetching
 Artwork data is fetched using Axios from the Art Institute of Chicago API.
 Pagination is handled via API query params.